 Agnes Hamerlik, is an interdisciplinary artist and designer born in Poland.
-With a Master’s Degree in European Literature, BFA in Fashion Studies from Columbia College, and a number of apprentices with master craftsmen; she brings a variety of skills and life experience into her work.
+With a Master’s Degree in European Literature, BFA in Fashion Studies, and a number of apprentices with master craftsmen; she brings a variety of skills and life experience into her work.

 Open to technological advances and multidisciplinary collaborations, Hamerlik is interested in forging new design synthesis; safeguarded by traditions.
 Intelligent design, dramatic silhouettes, complex luxury fabric manipulations, impeccable craftsmanship, unusual detailing, and elements of surprise define the collections of limited edition pieces.
 She has collaborated with the Art Institute of Chicago and various prestige galleries to exhibit her work nationally.
 Hamerlik’s collections have been showcased during Chicago Fashion Week, and most recently during New York Fashion Week in Lincoln Center.